rsato1007/meal-planner-cli/DEVELOPMENT.md

 - Also consider doing a config file where the code reads it to allow some customization (think where to store files, whether to archive or delete old files, etc.)

 - also would like to build a file that holds current state for meal planner.
 Think for example, not needing to pass a flag everytime you want to add to Monday's meals or appetizers for Sunday dinner, etc.

+- Also it's time to start to thinking about putting types/interfaces into a dedicated file.
+    - Plus this would allow me to rethink them as needed.

 # Code Components to Consider
 ## Persistent Storage